sevvallaydogann/TryHackMe/Rooms/RootMe/README.md

 ## Part 4:

-Getting user access is only half the battle.
-I needed to become "root" (the administrator).
+Last but not least, I needed to become "root" (the administrator).
 To do this, I looked for SUID (Set User ID) binaries.

 Why SUID?
 In Linux, if a file has the SUID bit set, it executes with the permissions of the file's owner, not the user who runs it.
 If the owner is Root, and the program has a flaw, you can become Root.